Skip to main contentSkip to navigation

 The presence or absence of a DRAM cache chip on a Crucial SSD determines how the drive stores its Flash Translation Layer (FTL) mapping table, which directly dictates vulnerability to power-loss corruption & the required recovery procedure.

-- DRAM-less NVMe drives like the P2 (Phison PS5013-E13T or SM2267XT) & P3 (Phison PS5021-E21T) borrow 32-64MB of the host computer's DDR4/DDR5 RAM via the PCIe bus to cache the FTL.
+DRAM-less NVMe drives like the P2 (Phison PS5013-E13T) & P3 (Phison PS5021-E21T) borrow 32-64MB of the host computer's DDR4/DDR5 RAM via the PCIe bus to cache the FTL.
 The FTL physically resides on the motherboard, while the data resides on the SSD.
-A system crash or hard reboot wipes the host RAM instantly; the NVMe controller must flush the FTL to NAND using residual capacitor power.
-If that flush fails, the FTL is gone.
+A system crash or hard reboot wipes the host RAM instantly.
+These budget drives lack power-loss protection (PLP) capacitors, so the controller cannot flush the cached FTL to NAND before dying.
+Any pending FTL updates are lost.

 BX500 ROM Mode Recovery